cee-studio/discord-api-bot/README.md

-# Scripting Discord API in chat is fun
+# Programmable Discord Bot
+The most intuitive and hassle-free way to program a Discord Bot

 ## Invite links

 * Click on this [link](https://bit.ly/stensal) to add me as JS script eval bot.